HiPERCAM/hipercam/docs/photometry.rst

 consideration, and :math:`\sigma` is the RMS of the smoothing being applied (:math:`= \mathrm{FWHM}/2.3548`) and :math:`y_i` are the values of the contributing surrounding pixels.
-A quantity of interest is the statistical uncertainty of this smoothed value since it is this which sets the desirable threshold level.
+A quantity of interest is the statistical uncertainty of this smoothed value, since it is this which sets the desirable threshold level.
 Assuming the contributing pixels are independent, the variance is given by